 Advanced practice post-master’s course offerings respond to the increased need for nurse practitioners and health care system specialists, generally, and the increased need for health care delivery in rural and underserved areas in the state.
 Applicants are nurses with master’s or doctoral degrees who desire additional preparation in an advanced practice area that their original master’s program did not include.

 While the courses are taken with students in the master’s program, these courses do not constitute a degree-granting program.
 However, post-master’s students follow the honor code, participate in course and teacher evaluation, have academic advisors, are subject to health and safety regulations, have library privileges and are assigned mailboxes and lockers.
-Post-master’s students do not pay a Graduate Student Fee and are thus not eligible for Student Health Service.

 A postmaster’s student will be unable to proceed in their program of study if he or she receives a grade of F, or if he or she receives a grade of L in more than 20% of the total credits in the student’s plan of study.